excessive interest in or admiration of oneself and one’s physical appearance.

 I am slow.

 All this preamble is to get to bring me to the conversation Dave and I had last night.
 We were on a walk (of course).
-See, over the weekend we went to at an art show where our friend Mark was displaying his art, where we ran into an old friend.
-The encounter, in which we discussed at length our interactions with someone we both know, prompted so many thoughts.
+See, over the weekend we went to at an art show where our friend Mark was displaying his art.
+It is also the place where we ran into an old friend.
+(Hi, old friend.)
+It was also the encounter, in which my old friend and I discussed at length our interactions with someone we both know.
+Of course our conversation prompted so many thoughts.
 The biggest one is that for some reason I am like a magnet to narcissists.
 Or better, narcissists know I make a great audience.
 I am a good caretaker.
 I love stepping back and giving them the spotlight.
 Ok.
 No. Not really.
 And often eventually I cannot take it and piss off the narcissist, leaving them screaming something like:

 Dude, I know.
 You nailed it.
 I am an embarrassment.
 I stepped aside and took crap from all of you.
 And when I tried to defend myself, things only got worse.
 I made you sad.
 I am sorry.
 I suck at being a comfort human.
 Ok.
 Wait.
 I cannot make anyone sad, but you told me you were sad because of who I am.